Undergraduate Academic Advising, The Milnes Advising Center

 Appointments are scheduled by accessing the Navigate app.

 Login Assistance: Please email navigate@unt.edu with your name and student ID number for login assistance.
 Please note that this app is available only to current students at UNT.
-If you are newly admitted or a prospective student, you will not be able to log in until you are fully admitted and it gets closer to your first semester.
+If you are newly admitted or a prospective student, you cannot log in until you are fully admitted, and it gets closer to your first semester.

 Scheduling Tips